The material in this blogpost comes from:

 • Click on the “New Adjustment Layer” button at the bottom of the Layers Panel (the faux Yin-Yang” button), and choose the desired adjustment from the drop-down list.

-• You can also go to the Adjustments Panel (one of my recommended Workspace Panels, shown here) and choose your desired Adjustment Layer from the icons – see the pic to the right.
+• You can also go to the Adjustments Panel (one of my recommended Workspace Panels, shown here, with video) and choose your desired Adjustment Layer from the icons – see the pic to the right.

 In the next Quick Tip in this series: Layer Mask Concepts & Basics, Part 2– Two strategies used in creating and working with Layer Masks …